LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - editor: allow choosing which to delete when multiple things overlap
 - editor: colour picker
   - going to want to make a `Colour :: @struct(rgba: u32)` so can reflect on it to choose the right ui.
+- editor: copy paste an area
+- make embedded terminal usable
+  - needs app.requests copy
+  - should probably have a mode that disables running real commands if i want to use it as a text editor for puzzles
+- theres still a place you can walk through the wall in the life room, can just make the exit 2 wide
+- option for double sided puzzle
+  - make the back wall of the mandelbrot room match the green so the puzzle makes sense in the other direction too
+- i need to be able to colour picker the walls in the game, finding them in the list is ass. or even being able to see coordinates in the game would help.